RoselynHoffmann/object-detection-and-tracking-on-autonomous-robot-ROS-/Readme.md

 ## Introduction
 This repository takes the previous code for the object detection node on the unitree go 2 and modifies it to use an appearance based object tracker for inventory counting.
-The appearance based object tracker uses cosine similarity to update object tracks.
-To run the example with the ros_bag.
+The appearance based object tracker uses cosine similarity to update object tracks that runs the example with the ros_bag provided by the UniTree G01.

 ## Prerequisites
 Operating System: Ubuntu 18.04 or 20.04 (compatible with ROS Melodic or Noetic) ROS (Robot Operating System): Melodic or Noetic
 Python: 3.6 or higher
-CUDA-compatible GPU: Optional but recommended for performance ROS Bag File: Contains video frames published on the /video_frames topic
+CUDA-compatible GPU: Optional but recommended for performance :)
+ROS Bag File: Contains video frames published on the /video_frames topic.

 ## Installation
 ### 1. Install Ros Noetic